apache/shardingsphere/document/current/content/features/spi/_index.en.md

 ### SQL Passing

 SQL parsing interface is used to regulate ANTLR file for SQL parse.

 Its main interface is `SQLParserEntry`, in which the built-in implementations of the former one include `MySQLParserEntry`, `PostgreSQLParserEntry`, `SQLServerParserEntry` and `OracleParserEntry`.

 Please refer to [SQL Parsing](/en/features/sharding/principle/parse/) for the introduction of SQL parsing.

+### Database Protocol

+Database protocol interface is used to regulate parse and adapter protocol of database access for Sharding-Proxy.

+Its main interface is `DatabaseProtocolFrontendEngine`, in which the built-in implementations of the former one include `MySQLProtocolFrontendEngine` and `PostgreSQLProtocolFrontendEngine`.

 ### Data Masking